mcstitzer/maize_TE_load_fitness/genomes_and_annotations/README.md

 ## Get data

-- `genes/` is ab and eb gene annotations for each assembly
+- `genes/` is eb gene annotations for each assembly
 - `genomes/` is fastas of each assembly
-- `tes/` is gff3 of original EDTA annotations
+- `tes/` is gff3's of original EDTA annotations, and updated gff3's from March 3, 2022